mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Messaging Layer Security (MLS) specifies an architecture (this document) and an abstract protocol {{MLSPROTO}} for providing end-to-end security in this setting.
-MLS is not intended as a full instant messaging protocol but rather is intended to be embedded in a concrete protocol such as XMPP {{?RFC6120}}.
+MLS is not intended as a full instant messaging protocol but rather is intended to be embedded in concrete protocols, such as XMPP {{?RFC6120}}.
 In addition, it does not specify a complete wire encoding, but rather a set of abstract data structures which can then be mapped onto a variety of concrete encodings, such as TLS {{?RFC8446}}, CBOR {{?RFC7049}}, and